Your cart is currently empty.

-Anne Hotz Harmon will graduate cum laude from Hillsdale College in 2018 with a Bachelor of Arts in English and a minor in Classical Education.
+Anne Hotz Harmon graduated cum laude from Hillsdale College in 2018 with a Bachelor of Arts in English and a minor in Classical Education.
 She completed the Liberal Arts Teacher Apprenticeship at Hillsdale Academy with a focus in elementary education.
 Anne has also worked as a writer and editor for the Hillsdale College Marketing Department.
 In her free time, she enjoys browsing bookshelves, cooking with her friends, and listening to musicals.
 She is passionate about bringing her love of children’s literature and education to the Classical Academy de Lafayette in the fall.

 Outside of the teaching arena, Keith was an Investment Broker in South Florida from 1982-1990, and served as the Trust Administrator for a mid-west independent school, managing their Charitable Trusts from 1990 to 1998.

 Keith earned his BA in History and his Masters in Teaching Secondary Social Sciences from Webster University in 1998.
 Additionally, he has taught adult education offerings at alumni gatherings, summer educational classes, and has spoken at the invitation of dozens of educational clubs for over 20 years.
 He also enjoyed his work serving on the governing board of church.
 Keith lives with his wife, Gloria, and his two daughters in St. Louis.